jmagali/racing-evolutionary-agent/README.md

 # racing-evolutionary-agent

+<i>Winner of RythmHack's Most Creative Use of AI and ML Prize Track.</i>

 Train your own self-driving race car!
 This game uses the **NEAT (NeuroEvolution of Augmenting Topologies)** algorithm to evolve neural networks capable of navigating a pre-designed race track.
 Tweak parameters, experiment with evolution, and watch each AI generation get better at cornering, avoiding walls, and maintaining speed.